ministryofjustice/security-guidance/policies/home-security-policies-guides.md

 ## Background

-Section 6.13 Technical security of the Government Functional Standard - GovS 007: Security states:
+Sections 6.12 Cyber security and 6.13 Technical security of the Government Functional Standard - GovS 007: Security state:

+> - The security of information and data is essential to good government and public confidence.
+To operate effectively, HMG needs to maintain the confidentiality, integrity and availability of its information, systems and infrastructure, and the services it provides.
+Any organisation that handles government information shall meet the standards expected of HM Government.
-> Technical security relates to the protection of security systems from compromise and/or external interference that may have occurred as a result of an attack.
-Government organisations should have:
+> - Technical security relates to the protection of security systems from compromise and/or external interference that may have occurred as a result of an attack.

-> - policies and processes to control the use of mobile devices in sensitive areas
-> - staff awareness of the risks of using personal devices in government buildings
-> - security management processes that facilitate staff to conduct sensitive conversations and meetings in an appropriate environment.
-> - processes to maintain the technical integrity of the government estate.
-> - security managed estate improvement plans to mitigate the compromise of the building structure from close access or standoff attack.
+Guidelines how this can be achieved are detailed in the standard, which can be found here.

-Documents have been developed to support the main themes of IT and cyber security.
-Themes are listed below together with links to their supporting documents.
-Also, examples of target audiences are given.
+Documents have been developed to support the main themes of cyber and technical security, and are listed below together with examples of their target audiences.

 | Theme | Supporting Documents | Target Audience |
 | --- | --- | --- |